tposney/midi-qol/README.md

   flags.midi-qol.min/max.ability.check.all/dex/str/etc OVERRIDE value
   flags.midi-qol.min/max.skill.all/acr/per/prc etc OVERRIDE value

   The flags modify saving throw, ability checks and skill check rolls. min means that each dice of the d20 roll will be at LEAST value, max mean that the roll will be at MOST value.
-The value field must benumeric, you can force lookups by using   ``[[@abilities.dex.value]]`` for example
+The value field must be numeric, you can force lookups by using ``[[@abilities.dex.value]]`` for example

 ## Optional Bonus Effects
 Optional flags cause a dialog to be raised when an opportunity to apply the effect comes up (i.e. the player is hit by an attack).

-An optional attack bonus prompts the attacker after the attack roll is made, but before the attack is adjudicated, givin the attacker the option to modify the roll.
+An optional attack bonus prompts the attacker after the attack roll is made, but before the attack is adjudicated, giving the attacker the option to modify the roll.
 Effects last for one application unless the count flag is set.

 * flags.midi-qol.optional.Name.damage.all/mwak/rwak/msak/rsak	bonus to apply to damage done.
 This does not work with better rolls active.
 * flags.midi-qol.optional.Name.skill.all/fail/per/prc/item etc	bonus to apply to skill rolls
 * flags.midi-qol.optional.Name.attack.all/mwak/rwak/msak/rsak	the bonus is added after the attack roll
-* flags.midi-qol.optional.Name.check.all/fail/str/dex/etcthe bonus is added after theability check roll
+* flags.midi-qol.optional.Name.check.all/fail/str/dex/etc. the bonus is added after the ability check roll
 * flags.midi-qol.optional.Name.save.all/fail/str/dex/etc	the bonus is added after the save roll.
-Requires auto fast forward
+Requires auto fast-forward
 * flags.midi-qol.optional.Name.label	label to use in the dialog
 * flags.midi-qol.optional.Name.count	how many uses the effect has (think lucky which has 3), if absent the bonus will be single use (bardic inspiration), turn for once per turn.
   **every** - you can use the optional effect on every occurence